aarondwi/antri/README.md

 Features
 -------------------------------------------------------

+0. Targeted to work both on windows and linux only
 1. using grpc, easy to create client
 2. batch add/get/commit
 3. at least once delivery (with task timeout)